-(A) Qualify as assistance under the TANF program definition at 45 CFR 260.31; and
+(A) Qualify as assistance under the TANF program definition at 45 CFR 260.311; and

-(B) Are not otherwise excluded under paragraph(c) of this section.
+(B) Are not otherwise excluded under paragraph(b) his section.

-&lt;sup>1 Text of 45 CFR 260.31 follows (next page).
+1 Text of 45 CFR 260.31 follows (next page).

 (ii) If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income shall consist of: